 I.C.12.
 Evidence of Meeting the Standard

+Per BP 3200 Accreditation, Santa Ana College complies with the accreditation process and standards of the Accrediting Commission for Community and Junior Colleges (ACCJC) which includes requirements for public disclosure, institutional reporting, team visits, and substantive changes.

-The Santa Ana College website has a dedicated accreditation page which discloses information required by the Commission to carry out its accrediting responsibilities.
+Information is made public using the Santa Ana College website which has a dedicated accreditation page, tth that discloses information required by the Commission to carry out its accrediting responsibilities.

 The Accreditation Oversight Committee engaged the whole college community in the preparation of the midterm report.
-They have responded to four recommendations issued by the commission and updated their self-identified actionable improvement plans which can be found in the Self-Evaluation Report of Educational Quality and Institutional Effectiveness.
+They have responded to four recommendations issued by the commission and updated their self-identified actionable improvement plans, which can be found in the Self-Evaluation Report of Educational Quality and Institutional Effectiveness.

 I.C.12.
 Analysis and Evaluation

+Santa Ana College agrees to comply with Eligibility Requirements, Accreditation Standards and Commission policies and guidelines and to respond to commission requests per established timeline.

 I.C.13.
 The institution advocates and demonstrates honesty and integrity in its relationships with external agencies, including compliance with regulations and statutes.
 It describes itself in consistent terms to all of its accrediting agencies and communicates any changes in its accredited status to the Commission, students, and the public.
 (ER 21)